polytypic/Recalled/Docs/Tutorial.md

   total
 ```

-There is nothing special about the above `sumLinesOfFiles` function.
+There is nothing special about the above `sumLinesOfFiles` function or the
+helper `sumLinesOfFile`.

-The idea is that you are using this function to compute the sum whenever you
+The idea is that you are using the `sumLinesOfFiles` function to compute the sum
-need it&mdash;without necessarily even knowing whether any file has actually
+whenever you need it&mdash;without necessarily even knowing whether any file has
-changed.
-Wouldn't it be nice if your program could be modified to avoid
+actually changed.
+Wouldn't it be nice if your program could be modified to
-needless recomputation?
-For example, if just one file changes or a new file is
+avoid needless recomputation?
+For example, if just one file changes or a new
-added, it would nice if only the sum for that would be (re)computed and the
+file is added, it would nice if only the sum for that would be (re)computed and
-total would be computed from previously known sums and so on.
+the total would be computed from previously known sums and so on.

 ### Working incrementally